Search by Keyword

 George Harrison stated in an interview at the time that "'You Can't Do That' was written in Miami Beach."
 This would mean that the writing occurred between February 13th and 21st, 1964 during their first visit to America.
 "You Can't Do That" was intended for the film, but it was cut out of the movie at the last minute.

-Both John and Paul have acknowledged in interviews that “You Can’t Do That” was entirely a Lennon composition.
+Both John and Paul have acknowledged in interviews that “You Can’t Do That” was written entirely by Lennon.
 Since their contract with EMI was signed in 1962, they had concentrated mostly on collaboration but, with McCartney securing for himself the a-side for the next single with the self-penned “Can’t Buy Me Love,” which was written and recorded weeks earlier, this presumably was the catalyst for Lennon to push ahead and concentrate heavily on solo songwriting throughout the rest of 1964.
 “You Can’t Do That” was the first fruits of this determination.

 Concerning the song’s inspiration, Lennon stated in 1980, as featured in David Sheff's book "All We Are Saying," “That’s me doing Wilson Pickett.
 You know, a cowbell going four-in-the-bar, and the chord going ‘chatoong!’”
 Hearing this from the horse's mouth, you would think, would settle the issue.
 Unfortunately, this is not the case.
 The problem is that Wilson Pickett had not come into his own as of February of 1964 when this song was written.
 By that time, Wilson Pickett had only released four early singles, these being ballads in a 6/8 time signature.
 This was quite unlike anything he’s become known for, such as “In The Midnight Hour” and “Mustang Sally,” which were much closer to what Lennon was talking about.
 Those early ballads definitely didn’t have a cowbell or anything resembling a “chatoong.”
 John obviously was thinking retrospectively and originally found inspiration elsewhere, such as the R&B classics coming out of Memphis at the time.
 Confirmation of where the inspiration actually came from may never be known.